The Mamas & the Papas: 1967–1968: The Mamas & the Papas Deliver and The Papas & the Mamas

-1968–1971: People Like Us and break-up
+1968–1971: People Like Us and breakup

 John Phillips and Elliot reconciled to complete The Papas & The Mamas, which was released in May 1968.
 The album was the band's first album not to go gold or reach the top 10 in America.
 "Twelve Thirty (Young Girls Are Coming to the Canyon)" was released as a single in August 1967 and peaked at No. 20 in the US.
 After the second single, "Safe in My Garden" (May 1968), made it only to No. 53, Dunhill Records released Elliot's solo from the album, a remake of "Dream a Little Dream of Me", as a single credited to "Mama Cass with the Mamas & the Papas" in June 1968, against John Phillips' wishes.
-The song reached No. 12 in the US and No. 11 in the UK, making "Dream a Little Dream of Me" the only single by the Mamas & Papas to chart higher in the UK than in the US.
+The song reached No. 12 in the US and No. 11 in the UK, making "Dream a Little Dream of Me" the only single by the Mamas & the Papas to chart higher in the UK than in the US.
 The fourth and final single from The Papas & The Mamas, "For the Love of Ivy" (July 1968), peaked at No. 81 in the US.
 For the second time, Dunhill Records returned to the band's earlier work for a single, releasing "Do You Wanna Dance" from the debut album in October 1968.
 The song reached No. 76 in the US.

 The success of "Dream a Little Dream of Me" confirmed Elliot's desire to embark on a solo career, and by the end of 1968 it appeared that the group had split.
 John Phillips recalled, "Times had changed.
 The Beatles showed the way.
 Music itself was heading toward a technological and compositional complexity that would leave many of us behind.
 It was tough to keep up."
 The group met its demise officially in early 1969, as John Phillips recalled, saying "Dunhill released us from our contracts and we were history, though we still owed the label another album."
 Elliot, billed as Mama Cass, had released her solo debut Dream a Little Dream in 1968, Phillips released John Phillips (John, the Wolf King of L.A.) in 1970, and Denny Doherty followed with Watcha Gonna Do? in 1971.